retaildevcrews/helium/docs/AppService.md

 az webapp start -g $He_App_RG -n $He_Name

 # check the version endpoint
-# this will eventually work, but may take a minute
-# you may get a 403 or timeout error, if so, just run again
+# you may get a 403 or timeout error, if so, just retry

 http https://${He_Name}.azurewebsites.net/version